Heron: Breeding

 While the family exhibits a range of breeding strategies, overall, the herons are monogamous and mostly colonial.
 Most day herons and night herons are colonial, or partly colonial depending on circumstances, whereas the bitterns and tiger herons are mostly solitary nesters.
 Colonies may contain several species, as well as other species of waterbirds.
 In a study of little egrets and cattle egrets in India, the majority of the colonies surveyed contained both species.
 Nesting is seasonal in temperate species; in tropical species, it may be seasonal (often coinciding with the rainy season) or year-round.
 Even in year-round breeders, nesting intensity varies throughout the year.
 Tropical herons typically have only one breeding season per year, unlike some other tropical birds which may raise up to three broods a year.

-Courtship usually takes part on the nest.
+Courtship usually takes part in the nest.
 Males arrive first and begin the building of the nest, where they display to attract females.
 During courtship, the male employs a stretch display and uses erectile neck feathers; the neck area may swell.
 The female risks an aggressive attack if she approaches too soon and may have to wait up to four days.
 In colonial species, displays involve visual cues, which can include adopting postures or ritual displays, whereas in solitary species, auditory cues, such as the deep booming of the bitterns, are important.
 The exception to this is the boat-billed heron, which pairs up away from the nesting site.
 Having paired, they continue to build the nest in almost all species, although in the little bittern and least bittern, only the male works on the nest.

 Some ornithologists have reported observing female herons attaching themselves to impotent mates, then seeking sexual gratification elsewhere.

 The nests of herons are usually found near or above water.
 Although the nests of a few species have been found on the ground where suitable trees or shrubs are unavailable, they are typically placed in vegetation.
 Trees are used by many species, and here they may be placed high up from the ground, whereas species living in reed beds may nest very close to the ground.
+Though the majority of nesting of herons is seen in or immediately around water, colonies commonly occur in several cities when human persecution is absent.

 Generally, herons lay between three and seven eggs.
 Larger clutches are reported in the smaller bitterns and more rarely some of the larger day herons, and single-egg clutches are reported for some of the tiger herons.
 Clutch size varies by latitude within species, with individuals in temperate climates laying more eggs than tropical ones.
 On the whole, the eggs are glossy blue or white, with the exception being the large bitterns, which lay olive-brown eggs.